jay-nginx/kubernetes-demo-apps-newrelic/README.md

 1) You need a New Relic account and license key.
 You can create one on https://newrelic.com/signup

-2) Deploy a Kubernetes secret with your New Relic license key: `kubectl create secret generic newrelic-bundle-newrelic-infrastructure-config --from-literal=license='[[NEW RELIC LICENSE KEY]]'`
+2) Deploy a Kubernetes secret with your New Relic license key: `kubectl create secret generic newrelic-license-key --from-literal=license='a3423xxxxxxxxxxxxxxxxxxxxxxNRAL'`

 3) Deploy the applications on a Kubernetes cluster with `kubectl apply -f yaml/`